Bunker Hill High School

 Bunker Hill High School is a public high school located in Claremont, North Carolina, United States.
 It is part of the Catawba County Schools district.
-The school was built for $359,530 and dedicated April 1, 1955.
+The school was built for $359,530 and was formally dedicated on April 1, 1955.

 Athletics

 Bunker Hill is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 4A school.
-It is a part of the Western Foothills 4A/5A Conference.
-The school colors are cardinal red and black, and its team name are the Bears.
-Listed below are the different sport teams at Bunker Hill:
+The school is a part of the Western Foothills 4A/5A Conference.
+Bunker Hill's school colors are cardinal red and black, and its team name is the Bears.
+Sports at Bunker Hill include: